Shopping Cart

 What is Brass?

-Brass is a metal alloy composed primarily of copper and zinc, celebrated for its adaptability and distinct appearance.
-Its colour spectrum spans from bright golden hues to silvery tones and deep, warm reddish shades.
-This versatility, combined with its resistance to corrosion and durability, makes brass a popular choice across numerous industries—from lighting and interior design to musical instruments and industrial machinery.
+Brass, an alloy of copper and zinc, is valued for its versatility and distinctive appearance.
+Its durability and resistance to corrosion make it a sought-after material across various industries, from lighting and interior design to musical instruments and industrial machinery.

-The colour of brass depends on the copper-to-zinc ratio: alloys with higher copper content take on a warm, reddish-gold appearance, while those with more zinc lean toward silvery finishes.
+The colour of brass varies depending on its composition: a higher copper content produces a warm, golden hue, while increased zinc results in a cooler, silvery tone.
 It's noteworthy that brass differs from bronze, an alloy of copper and tin, characterised by its darker and richer reddish-brown tones.

 Antique Brass Up and Down Wall Light